apache/inlong-website/community/how-to-commit.md

 ```

 ### Create a new branch
-Generally, issue id is used as the branch name, such as: INLONG-xyz.
+Generally, issue id is used as the branch name, such as: INLONG-XYZ.
 ```shell
 git checkout -b  INLONG-XYZ
 ```